nbermingham/vault/vault/Data Science/Correlation.md

    - Correlation matrices are used to visualize relationships between multiple features.

 4. **[[Time Series Analysis]]**:
-   - Autocorrelation identifies patterns or seasonality in time series data.
+   - Autocorrelation identifies patterns or [[Seasonality]] in time series data.

 ---